toomasz/FixedString/README.md

-# Arduino Fixed String
+# Arduino/ESP8266 Fixed String

 String library for embedded systems that won't make your heap fragmented

 ###### Why this library was created?

- - Arduino String uses malloc internally and will eventually make heap fragmented and program will crash
+ - Arduino String uses `malloc()` internally and will eventually make heap fragmented and program will crash
- - C strings are too hard to use and it's easy to overflow string buffer that will be hard to debug -Heap fragmentation is especially dangerous in Embedded systems du to low memory, e.g Arduino has 2k bytes only, esp8266
+ - C strings are too hard to use and it's way too easy to overflow buffer and that will be hard to debug -Heap fragmentation is especially dangerous in Embedded systems due to low memory, e.g Arduino has 2k bytes only, esp8266
  - I strongly recommend reading following articles:
    - [The evils of arduino strings](https://hackingmajenkoblog.wordpress.com/2016/02/04/the-evils-of-arduino-strings/)
    - [What is heap fragmentation](http://blog.quasardb.net/what-is-heap-fragmentation/)